 Get Started with TMJ Treatment in Catawissa, MO at Axes Physical Therapy

-Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
-With a customized, patient-first approach to TMJ treatment in Catawissa, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
+Our personalized, patient-centered approach to TMJ treatment in Catawissa, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
+Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.